There is a saying that states, a hungry person finds it hard to wait. Especially, if he is waiting for food.

-People may think that fast-food restaurants are the results of life’s quickening pace, however, the first stands selling dishes were in ancient Rome and they provided immediate remedy to growling stomachs.
-The Chinese buffets sell their spicy Sichuan since the 2nd century Han-dynasty.
+People may think that fast-food restaurants are the results of life’s quickening pace, however, the first stands selling dishes were in ancient Rome and they provided an immediate remedy to growling stomachs.

 McDonald’s restaurants in Budapest